sleepyadi/restaurant-page/README.md

 ## TODO:
 - ~~add styling~~
-- add images
+- ~~add images~~
-- tryout other features of webpack like codesplitting and lazy loading
+- tryout other features of webpack like code splitting and lazy loading